paylike/api-docs/README.md

 }
 ```

-Once you have a card key, you should be able to [create new transactions](#create-a-transaction).
+Once you have a card key, you will be able to [create new transactions](#create-a-transaction).

 ## Recurring payments